ofluffydev/polished/pci/README.md

 # PCI Bus Access and Enumeration Library (`polished_pci`)

-> **Note:** This is an early version of the `polished_pci` crate.
-The long-term goal is to provide a drop-in, robust PCI access and enumeration solution for x86 kernel and OS development in Rust.

 This crate provides low-level routines for accessing and enumerating PCI devices on x86 systems.
 It is designed for use in operating system kernels or bootloaders written in Rust, where direct hardware access is required. `polished_pci` is a core component of the [Polished OS](../README.md) project, enabling device discovery and initialization for modern and legacy hardware.

 ______________________________________________________________________